+The preparation of the financial statements may require the directors to make estimations where uncertainty exists.
+It also requires the Directors to make judgements, estimates and assumptions, in the process of applying the accounting policies.
 The company's other significant accounting policies are set out below, together with the judgements made by management in applying these policies, which have the most significant effect on the amounts recognised in the financial statements, apart from those involving estimations that are dealt with separately below.
 These accounting policies have been applied consistently to all periods presented in these company financial statements.